Internal Jugular Vein, Inferior Vena Cava, and VExUS

-With more severe TR, the IJ in the sitting position will be obviously distended and pulsating and CD is almost not needed to further evaluate.
-The top of the JVP is sought, but there may not be one in severe TR.
-Here is a transverse view, obtained in the upper neck without CD, from a patient with substantial TR.
+With more severe TR, the IJV in the sitting position will be obviously distended and pulsating and Color is almost not needed to further evaluate.
+Color can show red flow coming from below.
+The top of the JVP is sought, but it may be up above the jaw in severe TR.
+Here is a transverse view, obtained in the upper neck without Color, from a patient with substantial TR.

 And here is the same TR in longitudinal view showing the top where the beak appears.

 INFERIOR VENA CAVA (IVC): We assess the IVC when low RAP/volume responsiveness is a clinical concern.
 Assessment is less useful for suspected high RAP, although a rounded (plethoric) IVC is expected with this condition.

 The IVC usually fluctuates in size with RAP, but the absolute IVC lumen diameter is unreliable because of inter-patient variability; normal people can have good-sized IVCs.
 Of greater value is the variability of the IVC with respiration.
 Negative intrathoracic pressure during inspiration normally causes a transient decrease in the diameter of the IVC lumen close to the heart if the RA can accept more blood.

 First assess the IVC with a short axis view 3-4 centimeters caudal of the RA.
 If the IVC is flattened and collapsing with inspiration the patient should be volume responsive, does not have elevated RAP, and may have reduced RAP.
 No further measurement is needed.